fluentform/fluentform/readme.txt

 In version 3.0.0, we have added the most exciting features that no other form plugins provide, and that is built-in data visualization tool.
 Using the data visualization module, you can analyze your data from your web and contact forms, analyze the data using a pie-chart, bar chart, tabular view.
 Using Ninja Tables plugin you can even show the submitted data in the frontend.

 == Best Contact Form Plugin in WordPress ==
-WP Fluent Forms is an extremely feature-rich plugin that delivers a beautiful and bright user interface.
+Fluent Forms is an extremely feature-rich plugin that delivers a beautiful and bright user interface.
 Everything works with drag-and-drop, which makes creating new forms slightly quicker and more accessible, You will get all the premium components like conditional logics, more than 30 custom fields, 3rd party integrations, built-in entry management system, etc.
-WP Fluent Forms can be used for your regular contact forms, event forms, online forms and any data collection form.
+Fluent Forms can be used for your regular contact forms, event forms, online forms and any data collection form.
 You can connect the form data with many 3rd party CRM without writing a single line of code.
 And the Best thing is this is entirely free, and it always is free and opensource.

 == DRAG & DROP CONTACT FORM BUILDER ==
 Our powerful drag & drop contact form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.
 Building forms is now easier for you than writing and drawing it on a piece of paper!